-On Monday, the specialist nurse will ask you questions about your skin problems.
+On Monday, the Dermatology Liaison Nurse will ask you questions about your skin problems.

 You will then have patches applied to your back with hypoallergenic tape and marked with ink.
 The patches will remain in place until Wednesday.

 Please allow up to 30 minutes for this visit.